Home » Repurposed Furniture » Repurposed Door Coffee Station

 Attach 2 Bi-fold Doors Together

-I decided to remove the hinges and give the doors a more permanent solution to hold them together.
+I decided to remove the hinges and provide a more permanent solution to hold the doors together.
 I used my Kreg Jig to drill pocket holes in several places down the door.
-These are hollow core doors, but there was enough on the edges to allow the pocket hole screws to connect.
+These are hollow-core doors, but there was enough on the edges to allow the pocket-hole screws to engage.
 After securing the screws, I cut a board to length and used Gorilla Wood Glue and wood screws to hold the board(s) in place.
-One on the top, middle and bottom (back) of the bi-fold doors.
+One on the top, middle, and bottom (back) of the bi-fold doors.

-If you don't have a pocket hole jig, you can use mending brackets (plates).
-However, if you do a lot of projects, I highly recommend you investing in one of these jigs.
-For more details see my post How To Use A Kreg Jig
+If you don’t have a pocket hole jig, you can use mending brackets (plates).
+However, if you do many projects, I highly recommend investing in one of these jigs.
+For more details, see my post How To Use A Kreg Jig.

-For added security, I also used wood screws through the back boards, doors, and into the cleat, and bottom brace (under the shelf).
-So, basically the screws go from front to back AND from back to front.
+For added security, I also used wood screws through the back boards, doors, and into the cleat, and the bottom brace (under the shelf).
+So, basically, the screws go from front to back AND from back to front.

 I typically add crown molding to the tops of my hall trees, but I’m running a little low, so I chose to add a 1x for a top ledge, then some other simple molding underneath it.
 I glued the shelf, and “tacked” it with my nail gun, and then used the wood screws for a better hold.
 The small white trim was glued and attached with finish nails.